benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The username to use for the authentication method.

 Placeholders MUST be replaced before using the actual value.
-See section Placeholders.
+See section "Placeholders".

 ## TCP-based protocols